azofeifa/FStitch/README.md

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/IGV_SNAP.png)

-The above IGV Snap shot displays the classifications given by FStitch.
+Above: IGV snap shot displays the classifications given by FStitch.
 Color ‘green’ is read data considered inactive noise.
 Color ‘blue’ is a putative nascent transcript on the forward strand and ‘red’ on the reverse strand.
 We identify both genes undergoing nascent transcription and many regions that are unannotated, characteristic of enhancer elements.

 ##Brief Overview of FStitch Commands
-Here are the minimal commands needed to run FStitch from start to finish; for greater detail see below.
+Here are the minimal commands needed to run FStitch from start to finish; for greater detail on usage and file types see below.
 ```
 $ FStitch train -i </path/to/BedGraphFile> -j </path/to/TrainingFile>  -o </path/to/Parameters.out>

 $ FStitch segment -i </path/to/forward/BedGraphFile> -j </path/to/reverse/BedGraphFile> -k </path/to/Parameters.out> -o </path/to/Classifications.bed>
 ```
-<sup>__*__</sup>TrainingFile is created by the user, see below for details

-<sup>__**__</sup>Classifications.bed can be imported into any genome browser.

-<sup>__***__</sup>When using stranded data like GRO-seq, FStitch runs on each strand separately, so created BedGraph files from bam files must be separated by strand accordingly, see below for details.

 ##System Requirements
 FStitch is written in the C++ programming language, with C++11 support and uses OpenMP<sup>4</sup> to parallelize portions of the program.
 With this in mind, users will need to have a GCC compilers later than version 4.7 to compile and run FStitch.
 For mac users, downloading the latest Xcode will update the GCC compiler need be.
 To check you compiler version,